 But retardery is at some level the lateness and retardation of nature to think itself, and see itself (in) thought, at all, in good time.
 The NFT wave is a crowded blooming, too much, too little, too late, too never, too big, too hard, too now, too empty.
 This zombie spazzatura of de-extinction is, without you ever being able to get to know it, the danger itself.

-To the extent the zombie break is Janus-faced, it really is a two-faced bitch, and will shit-talk civilization and you into the opaque void of an off-planet boner faster than any other ghosting; automatically, in fact, nobody will be able to face both faces in time at once.
+To the extent the zombie break is Janus-faced, it really is a two-faced bitch, and will shit-talk civilization and you into the opaque paralysis of an off-planet boner faster than any other ghosting; automatically, in fact, nobody will be able to face both faces in time at once.
 You will only watch each dick in the face-off eat each other dick’s foreskin’s face off while presenting career Priapi Vaccine ID as a final analgesic in the ‘mirroring’.
 It will make Hannibal Lecter’s tour diaries look like Bambi’s penpal letters to Greg Lansky circa 2016.
 It will make American Psycho look like, ugh, American Psycho.

 They—the post-internet ‘miners’—have already run away with themselves.
 This is the inevitability effect itself.
 They are the primitive cucks.
 This is what Art Priapism will have meant.
 In their hands, primitive accumulation and ultimate spec plasticity is itself retarded, even as it appears to advance.
 The desire to kill every last fatherfucking one of them is insufficient, but may be noted, and it matches their latent desire to have killed every last fucking one of us.
 Mutuals, that’s what it means: extinction thrall in #vampafterparty.

 Put it this way and with all possible rigour, we really CANNOT tell the difference between a K-HOLE NFT and U2’s iTunes album Songs of Innocence.
 We LITERALLY cannot see what distinguishes the AiDS-3D OMG Obelisk from a water cooler at Treblinka.
 We really JUST FAIL to get what makes Emily Segal’s BURN ALPHA any different to flaming hot Cheetos dipped in chocolate fondue.
 And when it comes to Rafman’s promised domination, who can tell where the dividing line is between it and Sonderkommando No. 283, trees near the gas chamber, taken shortly after No. 282, the photographer shooting from the hip and aiming the camera too high.
 We really just CAN’T, and what we really just can’t is the difference between one resurrection and another.
 Good and bad incarnation modules?
 A ‘faithfulness to the thing as it was vs augmenting the thing into the future’?
-At this stage, whatever . . . forever.
+At this stage, whatever . . . forever . . . never mind.

 You-Could-Call-It-Last-Century, ‘The Ideology of Digital Art’

-NFTs are structured like a language, and they are structured like the unconscious.
+NFTs—and digital arcana in general—are structured like a language, and they are structured like the unconscious.
 They forget themselves, and us, and it seems that our reminder, which will do away with our remainder, is precisely what initializes the ‘no difference’.
 Our aide-mémoire about them is no less amnesiac—and no less a warning—for all that.

-Paul de Man, the cancelled theorist who perhaps understood this technical lurch better even than Baudrillard and Soph combined, said all this with a few words, those in the last notebook entry for the last class he gave in a seminar on the topic ‘Théorie rhétorique au 18tème et 20ème siècle’ in 1983.
+Paul de Man, the cancelled ‘Nazi’ theorist who perhaps understood this technical lurch better even than Baudrillard and @alivegirl001101 combined, said all this with a few words, those in the last notebook entry for the last class he gave in a seminar on the topic ‘Théorie rhétorique au 18tème et 20ème siècle’ in 1983.

 These words are: la fonction référentielle est un piège, mais inévitable.

 In other words, nobody can trip the avowal switch here and make the scavengers pay, nobody can play spoilsport, nobody can cancel the post-Biden loser sons and daughters, and nobody can do a ‘takedown’ of the Average Joe Priapus milking factory on Wall Street 3.0.
 Why?
 Because we are dealing with the suicidal epistemology of digital tropes themselves.
 These erect themselves, over time, harder than hard, glinting, bleeping, flashing.
-The glitz of digital rectitude, the heroin touch of the silicone screen.
+The glitz of digital rectitude, the heroin touch of the silicon screen.

 Besides, that was in 2007, before the crash, before Trump, before the cognitive import of the word ‘anthropocene’ kicked in over the fading memories of Witch House . . . enough time to mark, at least, a hiatus between freeze-framed relapses.
-Crucially, again, the full-on recycling of extinct ‘post-internet’ art and culture under the alibi of ‘protocol’ could never have happened under Trump (even though it formed a background hum there), and this too will be ignored per definition.
+Crucially, again, the full-on recycling of extinct ‘post-internet’ art and culture under the alibi of ‘protocol’ could never quite have happened under Trump (even though it formed a background hum there), and this too will be ignored per definition.